samnaveenkumaroff/VoiceNote-for-Business-Vaseegrah-Veda/README.md

 ### Project Overview

-**VoiceNote for Business** is an innovative solution developed by **Sam Naveenkumar V** to revolutionize business communication, particularly for rural and multilingual markets.
+**VoiceNote for Business** is an innovative solution to revolutionize business communication, particularly for rural and multilingual markets.
 This project enables businesses to process customer queries via WhatsApp voice notes, breaking down language and technological barriers.

 ---